ippontech/blog-usa/posts/ml-sagemaker.md

 invokeEndpointRequest.setEndpointName("ippon-sagemaker-regression-v1");
 InvokeEndpointResult result = client.invokeEndpoint(invokeEndpointRequest);
 String responseJson = new String(result.getBody().array());
+// The respinseJson contains the  prediction as below
+// {"predictions": [{"score": 20.166656494140625}]}
-//Add business logic based on the prediction received.
+// Add business logic based on the prediction received.
 ```

 # Conclusion
 AWS Sagemaker provides capabilities to Author, Train, Deploy and Monitor Machine Learning applications using wide variety of algorithms, libraries and infrastructure.
 This can help Data Engineers and Data Scientists to come up with quality models.

+I hope this blog helps you to venture into the Machine Learning world using AWS Sagemaker.